rvanmarkus/alternative-to-pom/preso.md

  - Changes to implementation will effect your tests (even without functional changes)
  - Selectors are abstracted away; another level of complexity
  - Learning curve (for new developers)
- - DX out of the box is bad; classes, using singletons, syncing state between driver and POM classes
+ - DX out of the box is bad; classes, using singletons, syncing state between screen and POM classes
  - Redefining your whole application (domain) in yet another structure

 ---